Sances84/asustor-as1102t-cheatsheet/README.md

 ledctrl -led_brightness $(confutil -get /usr/etc/emboard.conf Led Brightness) echo "Brightness set to $1 and saved in emboard.conf"
 ```
-# fancheck.sh (can be buggy) Open source replica to the `fanctrl -getfanspeed` made through exploring in strace with an command
+### fancheck.sh (can be buggy or inaccurately count!)
+Open source replica to the `fanctrl -getfanspeed` made through exploring in strace with an command:
 ```
 #!/bin/sh